finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

     Each of these can be used to represent data in further granularity if required providing more enumeration options.
 These are covered in further examples throughout this guide.
--   `assetCountryOfOrigin` and `denominatedCurrency` are can be populated by a value from the list of enumerations for countries and currencies.
+-   `assetCountryOfOrigin` and `denominatedCurrency` are 'string' basic types and can be populated by a country name, code or currency abbreviations.
--   `domesticCurrencyIssued` identifies whether the Security must be denominated in the domestic currency of the issuer.
+-   `domesticCurrencyIssued` is a Boolean data attribute option to specify True or False.
+-   `AgencyRatingCriteria` and maturityType are explained in more detail in further examples throughout this guide.

-### Issuer Criteria
+## Issuer Criteria

 The data type `IssuerCriteria` is used to specify the issuer of a collateral asset, this includes the following data attributes: